pineconedata/pineconedata.github.io/_posts/2024-04-11-basketball-data-acquisition.md

-Next, we'll want to use the pandas `merge()` method to merge the two dataframes on the player's name.
+Next, we'll use the pandas [`merge()`](https://pandas.pydata.org/docs/reference/api/pandas.merge.html) method to merge the two dataframes on the player's name.
 This final `player_data` dataframe includes columns for the player's information (height, position, class, etc.) as well as their statistics for the season (points, rebounds, blocks, assists, etc.)

 ```python